 Just like customers ask a clerk for help in a brick-and-mortar store, they want to be able to talk to a live person about product questions.

 In this digital-first world, eCommerce customer service is more than just nice to have – it’s essential in order to thrive in the competitive eCommerce industry.
 96% of customers say that customer service is an important factor in their loyalty to a brand.
+In the world of eCommerce, good online customer service is essential.
+Using customer service software like Tidio helps you deliver an excellent customer experience through live chat, chatbots, and automation.

 Improve your customer service with: